Robert Thomas Game Preview: Blues vs. Golden Knights

 Thomas Season Stats Insights

-- In 23 games this season, Thomas has a plus-minus rating of +6, while averaging 20:13 on the ice per game.
+- In 24 games this season, Thomas has a plus-minus of +7, while averaging 20:17 on the ice per game.

-- Thomas has a goal in eight of 23 contests this season, but no multi-goal games so far.
+- Thomas has a goal in eight games this year through 24 games played, but has not had multiple goals in any of those games.

-- In 16 of 23 games this season, Thomas has recorded a point, and five of those games included multiple points.
+- Thomas has a point in 17 games this year (out of 24), including multiple points five times.

-- Thomas has an assist in 10 of 23 games this year, with multiple assists on three occasions.
+- Thomas has an assist in 11 of 24 games played this season, including multiple assists three times.

-- Thomas' implied probability to go over his point total is 60.6% based on the odds.
+- Thomas' odds on his points prop carry an implied probability of 63.6% that he goes over.

-- Thomas has an implied probability of 46.5% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Thomas has an implied probability of 50% of going over his assist prop bet.

 Sign up for Underdog fantasy today.